luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$ {#eq:robust-optim}
 where $q$ represents a set of varying parameters.
-We can reformulate the problem as:
+The problem can be reformulated as follows:
 $$\begin{array}{ll}
     \text{minimize}   & \gamma, \\
     \text{subject to} & f_0(x, q) \le \gamma,  \\